refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 Although not mandatory, it's worth taking a few minutes to review the library.
 The source code for this library can be found at: https://github.com/nspragg/online-store

-Before making any changes it's imperitive to run the tests and ensure all tests are passing.
+Before making any changes it's imperative to run the tests and ensure all tests are passing.
 I've ensured this by developing this project using "Test Driven Development" (TDD).
 Having a comprehensive suite of tests allows refactoring to be performed with greater confidence.

-Here is an example of tests
+Here is an example of the tests:

 ```js
 describe('Titles', () => {